 After the Museum’s opening in 2000, motivated by national success, publicity, and Congressional urging, Mueller accepted an appointment as founding President and CEO and worked with Ambrose to begin shaping an expanded vision for the Museum to portray all aspects of the American experience in World War II.
 Sadly, Ambrose passed away in 2002 just as execution of the Master Plan began.
 But Mueller pressed forward with a new national Board of Trustees to complete the plan and secure Congressional designation in 2004 as America’s official museum for World War II, with an initial estimated construction cost of $225 million and a goal to finish by 2012.

 By 2017, the capital expansion goal increased to $400 million.
-In the 13 years since the 2004 development drive launch, Mueller, his staff, and the Museum board had to overcome—in addition to the death of Ambrose—a devastating blow to the area economy from Hurricane Katrina and the economic recession of 2008.
+In the years since the 2004 development drive launch, Mueller, his staff, and the Museum board have had to overcome—in addition to the death of Ambrose—a devastating blow to the area economy from Hurricane Katrina and the economic recession of 2008.
 Supported by Trustees and other champions from around the country, Mueller and his team raised more than $300 million.
-In the fall of 2017 they will take part in groundbreaking events for The Higgins Hotel & Conference Center and the Hall of Democracy, with the Liberation Pavilion in final design.
-Together these represent the major remaining projects in the Museum’s Master Plan, and all should be complete by 2020.
+In 2019 they will take part in grand opening events for The Higgins Hotel & Conference Center, the Hall of Democracy, and the Bollinger Canopy of Peace, with construction expected to begin on the Liberation Pavilion.
+Together these represent the major remaining projects in the Museum’s Master Plan, and all should be complete by 2021.
 The campus now welcomes more than 700,000 visitors each year as it reaches over 200,000 teachers and students annually through its online education programs and national outreach.